Saving Private Ryan: Filming in England and France

-Filming relocated to the Hatfield Aerodrome in Hertfordshire, England at the end of August, for the remaining scenes and the battle of Ramelle.
+Filming relocated to the Hatfield Aerodrome in Hertfordshire, England, at the end of August, for the remaining scenes and the battle of Ramelle.
 French towns and rivers were scouted where a partial set could be built, but this was discarded over environmental concerns of filming contaminating the water.
 Instead, Sanders and his team built the fictional Ramelle on the grounds of the Aerodrome, based on five towns where fighting took place.
 Nearly three city blocks long, the set included fully built buildings, facades, and a custom built, 900 ft long river.
-The river was lined because they "had to control the height of the water very carefully."
+The river was lined because they "had to control the height of the water very carefully".
 Explosives were used to create bomb craters and damage around Ramelle.

 Though the battle involved fewer extras than the Omaha Beach scene, several weeks were spent developing the complex choreography based on a battle plan devised by Dye.
 Spielberg did not storyboard Saving Private Ryan because he wanted to position the camera spontaneously in reaction to what was taking place in each scene and he often relied on Dye and other WWII consultants for advice on staging the combat scenes.
-Dale also advised on technical aspects of weapons; where Spielberg wanted to use larger explosions typically found in Hollywood action films, Dye would generally advise him to "go half that size, they were never that big."
+Dale also advised on technical aspects of weapons; where Spielberg wanted to use larger explosions typically found in Hollywood action films, Dye would generally advise him to "go half that size, they were never that big".
 The production was estimated to have spent about £8 million in the local area.

 Spielberg's spontaneous approach carried into other aspects; about halfway through filming, he decided to depict the remainder of the film from Upham's perspective, believing he represented the audience's inexperience of war.
 Goldberg's character was only going to be shot dead until Dye suggested a hand-to-hand combat sequence on the day of filming, leading Mellish to be stabbed through the heart.
 A separate scene of Ryan talking about his brothers was ad-libbed by Damon.

 The German machine-gun nest and following ambush of a half-track vehicle were filmed on the grounds of Thame Park, Thame, in Oxfordshire; the chapel interior where Miller's men rest was filmed in the Thame Park chapel.
 The Iowa cornfields where Ryan's mother lives in a house built for filming was set near West Kennet, Wiltshire.
-The American war office was filmed in the Hatfield Aerodrome, Hertfordshire.
+The American war office was filmed in the Hatfield Aerodrome.
 Kamiński wanted scenes in America to be more colorful and a relief from the muted tones of the combat scenes, so he positioned very bright lighting outside the windows.
-Scenes featuring the elderly Ryan were filmed at the Normandy American Cemetery and Memorial in Colleville-sur-Mer, France, adjacent to Omaha beach.
+Scenes featuring the elderly Ryan were filmed at the Normandy American Cemetery and Memorial in Colleville-sur-Mer, France, adjacent to Omaha Beach.

 Filming concluded ahead of schedule on September 13, 1997, after 12 weeks, with the French church interior scenes.
 The estimated total budget was $65–$70 million.